Last Updated on November 27, 2024 by Aaron Barriga

 There are many different types of strabismus, but they can be broadly divided as follows:

-This type of strabismus is also called as wall-eyed.
-In Exotropia, one eye views at the object directly, and the other eye turns outward away from the nose.
+This type of strabismus is also called wall-eyed.
+In Exotropia, one eye views the object directly, and the other eye turns outward away from the nose.

 This type of strabismus is also referred to as crossed eyes or cross-eyed.
 In Esotropia, one eye looks at the object directly, and the other turns inward toward the nose.